NASA-Openscapes/2i2cAccessPolicies/README.md

 Look at the [Home Directory Usage Dashboard](https://grafana.openscapes.2i2c.cloud/d/bd232539-52d0-4435-8a62-fe637dc822be/home-directory-usage-dashboard?orgId=1) in Grafana to see the directories that haven't been used in a long time and/or are very large.

-You can also view and sort users' directories by size in the hub with the following command, though this takes a while because it has to summarize _a lot_ of files and directories.
+You can also view and sort users' directories by size in the Hub with the following command, though this takes a while because it has to summarize _a lot_ of files and directories.
 This will show the 30 largest home directories: